- Joint Thematic Calls

-For the 2022 Xecs Call, projects can be submitted in all areas of the ECS-SRIA.
-However, as some countries have specific priorities in terms of funding criteria, project managers and partners are strongly urged to review their Project Ideas with the Public Authorities concerned at an early stage to ensure that there is close alignment between the project goal and national priorities.
+For the Xecs Call 3, projects can be submitted in all areas of the ECS-SRIA.
+However, as some countries have specific priorities in terms of funding criteria, you are strongly urged to review your Project Idea with the Public Authorities Representatives concerned at an early stage to ensure that there is close alignment between your project goal and national priorities.

-Your participation in Xecs will flow through 4 phases:
+Your participation in Xecs will flow through 4 steps:

-- Phase 3 - Project Submis sion and Evaluation
+- Step 3 - Project Submission and Evaluation

 Project Idea Development

 This should be a continuous process but will be catalysed by the Xecs call timetable.
 You will be alerted to the upcoming call timetable in early Summer, and this should begin the development of potential ideas for projects.
 A useful service for looking at ideas or finding partners for your ideas is the ECS Collaboration Tool.
 This is open to all, and available 24/7 online.

 You can meet potential collaborators through the ECS Collaboration Tool or attend the events we organise to specifically promote networking and idea-sharing.
 In addition, to inform you of funding options, many countries will organise webinars that will inform you of the Xecs Call and the conditions under which funding support may be provided.

 Xecs Projects are submitted through the Xecs Project Zone in two stages – a Project Outline and a Full Project Proposal.
 Here you will find all the tools and information that will allow you to submit your project online.
 Of course, the Xecs office is available throughout this process to support you and answer any questions you may have.
 Extensive online guidance and help are also available.